edanalytics/earthmover_edfi_bundles/assessments/SC_Alternate_Assessment/README.md

 - INPUT_FILE: The path to the SC-ALT .csv file you want to transform

-### Optional

-If student IDs must be mapped, provide the following additional parameters:
-- STUDENT_ID_XWALK: Path to a two-column CSV mapping `from` and ID included in the assessment file and `to` the `studentUniqueId` value in Ed-Fi
-- STUDENT_ID_FROM: Declare which column in the assessment file should be used for the crosswalk join

-When using an ID xwalk, set `STUDENT_ID_NAME` as `to`.

 ### Examples
 Running a SC ALT file:
 ```bash